-The written notice must inform the County of the reasons for the leave, the anticipated duration of the leave and the anticipated start of the leave.
+The written notice must inform the County of the reasons for the leave, the anticipated start of the leave, and the anticipated duration of the leave.

 The employee shall consult with the County and make a reasonable effort to schedule any planned medical treatment or supervision so as to minimize disruption to department operations.

 An employee’s request for family care and medical leave to care for a child, a spouse, or a parent who has a serious health condition shall be supported by a certification issued by the health care provider of the individual requiring care.
 If additional leave is required after the expiration of the time originally estimated by the health care provider, the employee shall provide the County with recertification by the health care provider.